 Severgnini et al. (2018), asserted that ambidexterity exhibited a direct impact on firm performance in software development firms.
-More precisely, this study demonstrates that exploitation has a higher impact on firm performance.
-(Raisch et al., 2009), ambidexterity is the capacity of an organization to be effective and in line with contemporary business expectations.
-Additionally, the present research took advantage of the "Performance Systems," according to which Measure performance is assessed using both financial and nonfinancial metrics.
+More precisely, this study demonstrates that exploitation has a higher impact on firm al.. performance.
+(Raisch et 2009). ambidexterity is the capacity of an organization to be effective and in line with contemporary business expectations.
+Additionally, the present research took advantage of the "Performance Measure Systems," according to which performance is assessed using both financial and nonfinancial metrics.

-(Iranmanesh et al., 2020) demonstrated four types of organizational structuresspecialization, formalization, informal social connections, and link mechanisms which have a direct and positive impact on firm's capacity for innovation, while decentralization and centralization were found to have no bearing on performance indicators.
-Firm's ability to innovate in the fields of product, process, marketing, as organizational well changes has significantly improved by specialization.
+(Iranmanesh et al., 2020) demonstrated four of organizational types structuresspecialization, formalization, informal social connections, and link mechanisms which have a direct and positive impact on firm's capacity for innovation, while decentralization and centralization were found to have no bearing on performance indicators.
+Firm's ability to innovate in the fields of product, process, marketing, as well as organizational changes has significantly improved by specialization.
 By setting up norms and processes that enhance firm capacities, formalization also enhances a company's capacity for innovation by directing employee behavior in the proper directions.
-By enhancing collaboration between various de partments and facilitating idea and knowledge s haring, this research also demonstrates that bot h link mechanisms and informal social relations also improve firm innovation.
+By enhancing collaboration between various departments and facilitating idea and knowledge sharing, this research also demonstrates that both link mechanisms and informal social relations also improve firm innovation.